 “With this album, I really want to get people talking,” she adds, specifically citing the song “Molded Like a Monster.”
 Cut in Los Angeles with Justin Gray (who produced the track at his studio), the arresting lyric-driven “Molded” questions our tendency to judge others, often about things beyond people’s control, like gender or even occupation.

 “That song kind of fell into my lap as I was driving in St. John’s,” Loder explains.
 “I had just seen the movie American Sniper which I found very powerful.
 There were so many different kinds of people in that movie and none of them got to choose who they were, to choose their mold.
 They were just born into it.
-I was in the bathtub of my parents’ house, of all places, when the chorus came to me.
-And it was boom, done!”
+I was in the bathtub of my parents’ house, of all places, when the chorus came to me, and than it was done!"

 New single “Telescope” is a handy snapshot of Loder at her most persuasive.
 Written with several others and also cut in Los Angeles with Gray (the balance of Benefit of the Doubt was recorded in St. John’s with co-producers Ian Foster and Daniel Adams), the propulsive, super-catchy “Telescope” is a knock-kneed love song for the ages, framing Loder’s vivid lyrics with an almost conversational vocal delivery.

 Despite her love of performing — at which she is exceptionally gifted, gliding effortlessly between keyboard and guitar while enthralling audiences with those priceless, above-mentioned anecdotes — Loder admits, “I really, really want to be a songwriter who is sought-after, someone people line up for months to write with.
 That’s the ultimate goal.”

 Loder is building on a sterling CV that already includes penning music for an IMAX Trailer for the film "Superpower Dogs", tour operators Ocean Quest Adventures, and being covered by rising star Rachel Cousins, among others.

 “Co-writing for me is like showing up at someone’s house to paint a picture but they have different colours than I have,” she says.
 “There is another perspective to see, and I think co-writing makes songs even better".